 In addition to his clinical training, Dr. Jehn has published numerous articles in peer reviewed veterinary journals on the topics of hip surgery, wound care, liver surgery, NSAID therapy, critical care, limb sparing surgery and cancer treatment as well as presented research to specialists and veterinarians at regional and national conferences.
-Dr. Jehn has been in practice in South Florida for the past eight years and has recently moved with his family to Tallahassee.
-Dr. Jehn enjoys spending time with his wife (a Seminole who graduated from Florida State in 2001), their two children and many pets.
-He also enjoys the outdoors including fishing, skiing and diving.
+Dr. Jehn has been in practice in South Florida for the past eight years and has recently moved to Tallahassee.
+Dr. Jehn enjoys spending time with his two children and pets.
+He also enjoys the outdoors including camping, fishing, skiing and diving.

 2007-2015: Associate Surgeon – Coral Springs Animal Hospital

 2009: Board Certification – American College of Veterinary Surgeons